Pubic lice, also known as crabs, are tiny insects (about 2mm long) that live on coarse human body hair, such as pubic hair.

 Pubic lice eggs are tiny, yellow-white ovals, which are stuck firmly to the base of your hairs.

 You may also notice the following symptoms:

-- Blue spots on your skin where the lice have infested, particularly on your thighs and lower stomach, caused by bites from the lice
+- blue spots on your skin where the lice have been, particularly on your thighs and lower stomach, caused by bites from the lice

 Testing for pubic lice